 Electric receptacles at dwelling unit gas appliances (C405.7.1).
 Where dwelling unit appliances are served by natural gas, an electrical receptacle and circuit shall be provided at each gas appliance with sufficient capacity to serve a future electric appliance in the same location.
 The receptacle for each gas appliance shall be located within 12 inches of the appliance and without obstructions between the appliance and the outlet.
 The receptacles and circuits shall be included in the electrical service load calculation and shall meet the following requirements:

-1. Each gas range, cooktop or oven location shall be served by a dedicated 240/208-voltage, 40-amperage receptacle connected to the dwelling unit electric panel with a 3-conductor branch circuit and a minimum included load of 9600 volt-amps (VA) for 240-voltage systems or 8000 VA for 208-voltage systems.
+1. Each gas range, cooktop or oven location shall be served by a dedicated 240/208-voltage, 40-amperage receptacle connected to the dwelling unit electric panel with a 3-conductor branch circuit and a minimum included load of 9,600 volt-amps (VA) for 240-voltage systems or 8,000 VA for 208-voltage systems.

-2. Each gas clothes dryer location shall be served by a dedicated 240/208-voltage, 30-amperage receptacle connected to the dwelling unit electric panel with a 3-conductor branch circuit and a minimum included load of 5000 volt-amps (VA).
+2. Each gas clothes dryer location shall be served by a dedicated 240/208-voltage, 30-amperage receptacle connected to the dwelling unit electric panel with a 3-conductor branch circuit and a minimum included load of 5,000 volt-amps (VA).

-3. Each gas domestic water heater location shall be served by a dedicated 240/208 voltage, 30-amperage outlet connected to the dwelling unit electrical panel with a 3-conductor branch circuit and a minimum included load of 4500 volt-amps (VA).
+3. Each gas domestic water heater location shall be served by a dedicated 240/208 voltage, 30-amperage outlet connected to the dwelling unit electrical panel with a 3-conductor branch circuit and a minimum included load of 4,500 volt-amps (VA).

 EXCEPTION: An electric receptacle is not required for a gas fireplace.